GiovanniCornejo/rusty-vault/README.md

 $ ./program check MyStrongPassword123!
 ```

 **Important Note**: The strength measurement by the check subcommand is an indication of how difficult it would be for a computer to crack the password using automated methods.
 However, password security involves considerations beyond automated cracking.
-The above "password" according to [security.org](https://www.security.org/how-secure-is-my-password/) would take a computer 42 quintillion years to crack, but can still be susceptible to human-based attacks leveraging common sense or social engineering techniques.
+For example, the above "password" according to [security.org](https://www.security.org/how-secure-is-my-password/) would take a computer 42 quintillion years to crack, but can still be susceptible to human-based attacks leveraging common sense or social engineering techniques.

 ## Goal